 Course Description: Explore Irish myths, folklore and fairytales on location in Ireland!
 We will visit sacred sites such as Grange Stone Circle and The Rock of the Candle, with a possible day trip to the Neolithic burial grounds at New Grange - all while wandering through the lush green hills of the Irish countryside.
 In this introductory course, suitable for majors and non-majors, students will explore ancient stories of heroes, gods and sacred sites, as well as contemporary supernatural stories concerning fairies, ghosts and monsters.
 The ultimate goal of our course will be a greater understanding for how people both ancient and modern use stories to make sense of the world around them.

 Health Care Administration / Public Health / Philosophy

 Course Description: What is a good death?
 A good life?
-This course with a focus on the cross-cultural experience of death and dying will help students think about who we are and what makes us human.
-Designed for students majoring in pre-health professional health care administration global health services and philosophy the class will draw on Irish literature poetry music and philosophy to reflect on living in the light of death.
-Well enrich our understanding of the cultural and historical context for Irish attitudes to living and dying on field trips to such places as ancient and modern religious sites cathedrals cemeteries museums a hospice and a funeral home as well as pubs.
+This course, with a focus on the cross-cultural experience of death & dying, will help students think about who we are and what makes us human.
+Designed for students majoring in pre-health professional, health care administration, global health services, and philosophy, the class will draw on Irish literature, poetry, music, and philosophy to reflect on living in the light of death.
+We’ll enrich our understanding of the cultural and historical context for Irish attitudes to living and dying on field trips to such places as ancient and modern religious sites, cathedrals, cemeteries, museums, a hospice and a funeral home, as well as pubs.